docker/docs/docker-hub/onboard-business.md

 Before you continue to on board your organization, ensure that you've completed the following:

  - Subscribed to Docker Business

     If you haven't subscribed to Docker Business yet, [get in touch with us](https://www.docker.com/pricing/contact-sales/).

  - Created your organization and applied your Docker Business subscription to your organization

-   If you haven't created an organization or applied your Docker Business subscription to your organization, Docker will email your organization's primary contact after you subscribe.
-The email will guide you through creating a new organization or using a current organization for Docker Business.
+   On the day that your subscription becomes active, your organization's primary contact will receive a welcome email from Docker to guide you through creating an organization or using an existing organization for your Docker Business subscription.

-   To verify that your organization has been created and your Docker Business subscription has been applied to your organization, go to [Billing Details](https://hub.docker.com/billing) and then click on your organization's name.

 ## Step 1: Create teams

+All members in your organization need to be in at least one team.
+Teams are used to apply access control permissions to image repositories and organization settings.

-When you view your organization, you'll have at least one default team, the **owners** team, with at least a single member (you).
+Your organization will have at least one default team, the **owners** team, with at least a single member (you).
 Members of the **owners** team can help manage users, teams, and repositories in the organization.
 [Learn more](../docker-hub/orgs.md#the-owners-team).

-To view your organization and its teams, sign in to [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, click **Organizations**, select your organization, and then click **Teams**.
+To view your organization's teams, sign in to [Docker Hub](https://hub.docker.com){: target="_blank" rel="noopener" class="_"}, click **Organizations**, select your organization, and then click **Teams**.

-All members in your organization will need to be a member of at least one team.
-By assigning members to different teams, you can apply access control for image repositories on a per-team basis.

 Besides the default **owners** team, you should create at least one additional team.
-This new team will contain members that should not have owner access to your organization.
+This additional team will contain members that can not modify organization settings.

 > **Note**
 >
 > When Docker Single Sign-on (SSO) is enabled, a default team named **company** is automatically created.
 All members added through SSO are initially added to this team and are granted read-only access to the organization's repositories.
-If you will use SSO and you don't want to create teams yet, you can skip to [Step 2: Create Docker Hub repositories and configure access control](#step-2-create-docker-hub-repositories-and-configure-access-control).
+If you are going to use SSO and you don't want to create teams yet, you can skip to [Step 2: Create Docker Hub repositories and configure access control](#step-2-create-docker-hub-repositories-and-configure-access-control).
 You can revisit this step at any time if you want to create teams.

 To create a team: